Hide Admin Menu Items

 - Refresh the admin page

-- Verify hidden items no longer appear in the sidebar
+- Verify hidden items no longer appear in the sidebar for the configured role

 - Try accessing a hidden page via direct URL (it should still work)